jyrkioraskari/IFCtoLBD/IFCtoLBD_NodeJS/README.md

 ## Run

-Run with the default sample IFC file:
+Run the basic example with the default sample IFC file:

 ```sh
 npm start